Prohelion/prohelion.github.io/Battery_Management_System/CMU_Cell_Wiring_Procedure.md

 ---

 ## 1. INTRODUCTION
-This document describes how to make the cell voltage sense wiring harness for the Tritium 8-cell Cell Management Unit (CMU).
+This document describes how to make the cell voltage sense wiring harness for the Prohelion 8-cell Cell Management Unit (CMU).
 The examples shown are for 60Ah prismatic type LiFePO4 cells, although the procedure will be similar for other shapes and sizes of cell.

 Please read through the entire assembly procedure, as well as the BMS User's Manual (TRI67.011) before commencing work.